Government Administrative Law

 Government decisions on individual matters must be accountable and transparent.
 Justice depends on it.
 We’re passionate about making sure administrative law improves the integrity of government, ensuring reviews and investigations are conducted with fairness and respect.

-Experience counts and we’ve got it in spades.
+Experience counts.
 We’re currently appointed to a host of Commonwealth government parcels/panels for administrative law and litigation with agencies that have many hundreds of review matters on at any time.
 We’re often involved in high profile inquiries, including those before ICAC and the Police Integrity Commission.

 We understand the Commonwealth and State privacy and FOI legislative schemes.
-We’re called in quite a lot to support merits and judicial review proceedings, where many of our team members act as solicitor-advocates.
+We’re called in to support merits and judicial review proceedings, where many of our team members act as solicitor-advocates.

-Our knowledge base is broad and deep.
-Like it or not, government agencies and their programs have to be accountable, which is why agencies trust us to guide them on corporate governance issues and accountability legislation.
-It’s what we know.
+Government agencies and their programs have to be accountable, which is why agencies trust us to guide them on corporate governance issues and accountability legislation.
 We also consult to statutory bodies and office holders on how to exercise their powers, especially around liability issues.